 The uniform guidelines of the school coincide with the school dress code, but in a more detailed and school specific form.
 All Scholars will be in proper standard school attire.
+Students will receive ID badges after school starts.
+Badges are a school procedure not policy.
+Clear Book Bags Only

-Bottom: khaki, black, or Scholars are to wear clothing that fit properly.
-Pants must be worn at the waist (no sagging).
-Only one belt may be worn KITAKI, DIACK, OI navy with attire; shorts, skorts, skirts should not be less than 2 inches above the knee.
-Top: white, red or Plain pullover preferred without logos, emblems or markings blue Shoes: Scholars must wear shoes that cover their feet.
+Bottoms: Scholars are to wear clothing that fits properly.
+Pants must be - worn at the waist (no sagging).
+Only one belt may be worn with attire; shorts, skorts, skirts should not be less than 2 inches above the knee.
+No Cargo Pants or Cargo Shorts permitted Tops: white, red or blue Plain pullover preferred without logos, emblems or markings Shoes: Scholars must wear shoes that cover their feet.
 Athletic shoes tennis shoes are preferred.
 No bedroom slippers, flip flops, stilettos, slides, thongs, mules, clogs, crocs, etc.